gcgbarbosa/blog/content/blog/quarto-ojs.md

 +++
-title = "The bare minimum to get started with Quarto & ObservableJS with R" date = "2024-08-22T15:12:10-03:00" description = "Let's build quarto dashboards with R"

-tags = ["writing"]
+title = "Jumpstart Your Data Visualization: Quarto & ObservableJS with R" date = "2024-08-22T15:12:10-03:00" description = "A step-by-step guide to creating plots using Quarto, ObservableJS, and R" tags = ["writing"]
 +++